Can anyone get through the holidays without offending someone?

 I received a gift and don’t have one for them–what should I do?

 Accept the gift graciously and say, “Thank you, how thoughtful of you.”
 Never follow it with a lame excuse like, “I forgot yours at home.”
 Send an email or preferably a written note expressing your gratitude for their thoughtfulness.
-If you feel inclined, invite them for a cup of coffee–a nice gesture in return.
+If you feel inclined, invite them for a cup of coffee–a nice gesture in return, and if you feel interested in doing so, you can also get them a personalized gift.
+There are a lot of places that allow you to make custom mugs with your photo on them, so another great gesture is to get a personalized mug for your coworker.

 Final thought: Before becoming outraged or even annoyed by any holiday’s greetings or expressions (“bless you” after a sneeze), consider the intent of the person.